PasiAhopelto/gacd-course-project/CodeBook.md

 Measurements are averages of original data set's measurements by test subject and activity.
 Measurements are named "*type* *domain* *measurement* *axis*", where
 * *type* is either **Mean** or **Standard deviation**, this refers to processing applied already in the original data set's measurement
 * *domain* is either **time domain** or **frequency domain**.
 Time domain signals were captured at constant rate of 50 Hz.
-Fast fourier transformation was applied to some of the signals, which produced the frequence domain signals.
+Fast fourier transformation was applied to some of the signals, which produced the frequency domain signals.
 * *measurement* describes how test subject moves during activity, more specifically:
   * **acceleration** (without "body") is acceleration signal from smartphone in units of standard gravity (g)
   * **body acceleration** is calculated by subtracting gravity from **acceleration** in units of g